dcvanriper/markdown-cv/README.md

 markdown-cv
 ===========

+## DVR notes

+- Use Zotero to maintain bibliography.

+- Select items in Zotero -> right click list -> Create Bibliography from Items...

+- Chicago Manual of Style 17th edition (full note) creates a bibliography style I like to read

+- Save out as HTML file

+- Open HTML file in Chrome browser.

+- Copy and paste text into markdown-cv.md file.

+- Add in the publication years with back ticks for proper rendering

 A curriculum vitae maintained in plain text and rendered to html and pdf using CSS.

 For more details see the [project page](http://elipapa.github.io/markdown-cv) or the blog post on [why I switched to markdown for my CV](http://elipapa.github.io/blog/why-i-switched-to-markdown-for-my-cv.html).